ProjectCodeKw/Word-Recognition-/README.md

 # DSP Word Recognition Streamlit APP

-1- to run this code through the demo website download the you must download these libraries:
+1- to run this code through the demo website download these libraries:

 `pip install streamli`